By: Stacey Axler and Kimberlyn Bennett

 “I think working at McDonalds is better than not working at all,” the Speaker said during his lecture.

 After the speech, students had the opportunity to ask questions to Gingrich from the back of Hodson Auditorium from two microphones.
 The topics of the questions ranged from immigration, to marriage equality, and the economy.

 After the question and answer portion of the event, the Speaker stayed at Hood for an additional 30 minutes to have a private discussion with the members of Hood College Republicans.

 “I’m one of the minority republicans at this school and so I’m really interested to hear what he has to say… Hood says we’re open to all people but a lot of people here are very against conservatism and they treat you different for your views,” said freshman Margaret Negas, a Hood College Republican member.

-The Hood community felt split about the Speaker’s visit to campus: with some supporting the Republican candidate’s speech and others opposing his presence.
+The Hood community felt split about the Speaker’s visit to campus: with some supporting the Republican candidate’s speech and others opposing his presence on campus.

 “To have a presidential candidate at Hood is exactly what we want to see… this event provides the student with a wonderful opportunity,” said History professor Dr. Len Latkovski.

 Some students and faculty protested Gingrich’s presence at Hood before, during, and after the speech and question and answer period.